 Tree & Plant Care

-Prune 1/3 of the older, larger canes to the ground in late winter to stimulate new growth.
+Prune every three years by removing 1/3 of the older, larger canes to the ground in late winter to stimulate new growth.

 Disease, pests, and problems